jackwhittle/What_matters_in_English_schools/README.md

 5) Seaborn

 ## Questions or feedback?
-The files should all load, and hopefully they are self-explanatory, but if they don't or you have any questions or feedback please let me know (jackwhittle@gmail.com).
+The files should all load, and hopefully they are self-explanatory, but if they don't or you have any questions or feedback please let me know via LinkedIn.
 I'm always interested to hear people's thoughts on something I am passionate about!

 Thank you